Supporting Teachers • Promoting Learning

 Taking care not to neglect any of the Treasures in our teaching, we can help students become independent learners, expressive, accomplished players, and well-rounded musicians.

-This table shows a simple summary of The Three Elements of Musical Learning including suggestions about how each is developed, which I will discuss in more details below:
+This table shows a simple summary of The Three Elements of Musical Learning including suggestions about how each is developed, which I will discuss in more detail below:

 People often talk about aural acuity, the “inner ear”, and allowing our “creative juices to flow”.
-It is clear to me that these are fundamentally linked, and I like to use Musical Essence as an umbrella term to identify this wonderful Treasure.
+We talk about “being in the zone”.
+It is clear to me that these are fundamentally linked; the umbrella term musical essence identifies this wonderful treasure.

-Musical Technique here refers to our entire physical relationship and engagement with the piano.
+Musical Technique incorporates our entire physical relationship and engagement with the piano.
 It is not limited to the activity of the brain and the fingers, but encompasses the whole person.

 All aspects of playing need consideration, not merely finger independence, tone control, and fluency – important though these obviously are for pianists.
 Scales, arpeggios, exercises and studies can all be helpful, but must be executed with an understanding of why they matter, and what is being developed.